Dileepan

 Dileepan is an Indian actor, working in the Tamil film industry.
 He made his film debut with the 2013 film, Vathikuchi.

-Personal life
+Life

-He is a cousin of film director A. R. Murugadoss.
+Dileepan is the younger brother of film director A. R. Murugadoss.

 Career

 Dileepan made his debut as the protagonist in his cousin's production film, Vathikuchi (2013), opposite Anjali.
-The film, which revolves around an auto rickshaw driver who gets involved with gangsters and his life takes a turn for the worse, was released on 15 March 2013 to positive reviews from critics.
+Dileepan achieved success with a supporting role in Kaala (2018), directed by Pa.
+Ranjith.